 Need to open bank account?
 Visit nyc.gov/safestart to find out how you can open an NYC SafeStart Account.
 The NYC SafeStart Account has no overdraft fees and no monthly fees if you maintain a minimum balance of $25 or even less depending on the financial institution.

-Proof of health insurance coverage or Health Insurance Exemption Certificate for you, your spouse, and your dependents
+Proof of health insurance coverage (Forms 1095-A, 1095-B, or 1095-C) or Health Insurance Exemption Certificate (if applicable) for you, your spouse, and your dependents

 Payment records for child care, including the provider's name, address, and Employer Identification Number, Taxpayer Identification Number, or Social Security number